marisalim/Saiga/README.md

 ## Formatting input files <a name="inputs"></a>
 See `Demo/` for example input files.
-- *Move MinKNOW files to 0_MinKNOW_rawdata folder.* The files for a given dataset should be in their own folder within the 0_MinKNOW_rawdata folder.
+- *Move MinKNOW folder containing fast5 files to 0_MinKNOW_rawdata folder.* The fast5 files for a given dataset should be in their own folder within the 0_MinKNOW_rawdata folder.

-- *Create sample list text file, save it in the 2a_samp_lists folder.* The file must be named with `[year][month][day]_sample_list.txt`, where the date info is the day of the sequencing run (you could name it whatever you want, but my scripts use this label to keep track of files from different sequence runs).
+- *Create sample list text file, save it in the 2a_samp_lists folder.* The file must be named with `[year][month][day]_sample_list.txt`, where the date info is the day of the sequencing run (you could name the section in `[]` whatever you want, but my scripts use this label to keep track of files from different sequence runs).
 The file is tab-delimited.
-It requires the sample name, barcoding gene, amplicon length, and ONT index.
+It requires the sample name, barcoding gene, amplicon length, and index (ONT or custom).
 One line per sample.

-- For MiniBar, *create primer and index sequence file, save it in the 2a_samp_lists folder*.
-The file must be named with `[year][month][day]_primerindex.txt`, where the date info as the same as above.
+- If you're using MiniBar to demultiplex reads, *create primer and index sequence file, save it in the 2a_samp_lists folder*.
+The file must be named with `[year][month][day]_primerindex.txt`, where the date info as the same as above (this label *must* match!).
 The file is tab-delimited.
 It requires the sample name (same as above), barcoding primer name, barcoding primer sequences, and index sequences (including reverse complement sequences for both).
 See MiniBar package website for more details.
 I have a script (`Pipeline_scripts/revcomp.py`) that generates reverse complement sequences for given input sequences (`all_primerindex_seqs.csv`), formatted like this:
 ```
 MarkerName,MarkerSeq,Type
 16s_FSn,AYHAGACSAGAAGACCC,primer